TropicalBastos/Clapix/README.md

 # Clapix

-Clap or click your fingers to turn on and off all LIFX bulbs on your network.
+Clap or click your fingers (twice) to turn on and off all LIFX bulbs on your network.

 ## Prerequisites